Detailed balance, local detailed balance, and global potential for stochastic chemical reaction networks: Detailed balance for chemical reaction networks

-Roughly speaking, \eqref{continuouscyclecondition} extracts the zero-order (leading-order) information of this equality as $V\rightarrow\infty$ and \eqref{cparallelogram} extracts the first-order (subleading-order) information of this equality as $V\rightarrow\infty$.
-Since the induced cycle becomes increasingly smaller as $V$ increases, \eqref{continuouscyclecondition} and \eqref{cparallelogram} actually contain the zero-order and first-order local information of detailed balance around $x\in\Rnum^d_{>0}$, respectively. \end{remark}
+Roughly speaking, the condition \eqref{continuouscyclecondition} extracts the zero-order information of the equality \eqref{kolmogorov} as $V\rightarrow\infty$ and the condition \eqref{cparallelogram} extracts the first-order information of the equality \eqref{kolmogorov} as $V\rightarrow\infty$.
+Since the induced cycle becomes increasingly smaller as $V$ increases, \eqref{continuouscyclecondition} and \eqref{cparallelogram} actually contain the zero-order and first-order local information of detailed balance around $x\in\mathbb{R}^d_{>0}$, respectively. \end{remark}

 It is a well-known result that deterministic detailed balance implies stochastic detailed balance for a chemical reaction network \cite[Theorem 5.9]{joshi2015detailed}.
 The following theorem reveals the relationship between stochastic and local detailed balance.